 I have a brass bell from a railroad engine.
 When the railroad used brass bells they painted the brass bell to keep them from being stolen.
 I wanted to remove the paint.
 This bell is very large.
 We have tried a general paint remover no luck.
 Please help

 November 23, 2011

-Aircraft stripper (methylene chloride) should be able to remove the paint without damage to the bell, but possibly not without damage to your chromosomes :-)
+Aircraft stripper [linked by editor to product info at Amazon] (methylene chloride) should be able to remove the paint without damage to the bell, but possibly not without damage to your chromosomes :-)

 Ted Mooney, P.E.
 RET